rosesyrett/nexttech/README.md

 ipython
 ```

-You will also need to export a username and a password,
-And now you should be able to access all the documents in the database,
+Now you should be able to access all the documents in the database,

 ```ipython
 from nexttech.db import Mongo